 He started his academic career with Universiti Sains Malaysia in 1984 and later joined Universiti Teknologi Petronas (UTP) in 1997.
 In UTP, he was a Senior Professor at the Department of Electrical and Electronics Engineering; the Deputy Vice-Chancellor (Research & Innovation) and a member of the University Senate and the University Management Committee.
 He was also the Director of the Centre for Intelligent Signal & Imaging Research, a research centre he founded in 2008 that has been accorded a Higher Institution Centre of Excellence status by the Ministry of Higher Education Malaysia in 2014.
 He was appointed as General Manager in Frontier Technology at the PETRONAS Research (2008-2010) and successfully secured funding of RM40M from the Petroleum Research Fund to establish R&D on renewable (biomass and solar) technologies.

-He has authored several books (Digital Signal Processing, USM Press, Surface Imaging for Biomedical Applications, CRC Press) and a monograph (Medical Imaging – Bringing Pixels to the Life Sciences, ASM Inaugural Lecture).
-His latest book entitled Optical Imaging for Biomedical and Clinical Applications is expected to be published soon.
+Prof. Ahmad Fadzil has authored several books (Digital Signal Processing, USM Press, Surface Imaging for Biomedical Applications, CRC Press) and a monograph (Medical Imaging – Bringing Pixels to the Life Sciences, ASM Inaugural Lecture).
 He has published over 70 articles in peer reviewed journals (49 indexed SCOPUS and ISI) and over 130 articles in conference proceedings mainly in image analysis for biomedical applications.
 He has an H-Index of 17 and i10-index of 34 by Google Scholar, and RG score of 28.77.
 He holds several intellectual property rights (2 US patents, 1 India patent, 6 Malaysia patents, 9 copyrights, 1 software license) and won numerous awards for his work (27 invention awards; IENA, INNOVA, INPEX, BIS, MTE, ITEX) besides UTP Quality Day awards (13 for best researcher, top publications, leadership etc.).
 In 2012, he received four awards from IEEE Malaysia (Engineering, Medical and Biology Society).
 He is an active paper reviewer for many for ISI-indexed Journals and Scopus-indexed Conferences.

 He was elected to the Institution of Engineers Malaysia Council (2001-2004) and served in various standing committees in particular the Accreditation Board and the Engineering Exams and Qualifications Committee.
 He was appointed by Board of Engineers Malaysia (BEM) to serve in the Engineering Accreditation Council (EAC) from 2006-2009 and helped steered Malaysia towards Washington Accord status.
 From 2008 – 2009, he was appointed to Engineering and Built Environment Accreditation Committee of the Malaysian Qualifications Agency (MQA), the body that oversees and recommends accreditation status for tertiary programmes.
 He served in the committee for Pharmacy and Applied Sciences Cluster, National Professor Council (2013-2014).